pablodcruz/Mexico250210/review-notes/week6-devops/study-guide.md

  - Cost Efficiency: Pay-as-you-go pricing models align with the incremental and iterative nature of DevOps.
  - Global Reach: Enables teams across geographies to collaborate in real-time, essential for DevOps practices.
 ### Types of Cloud Services Supporting DevOps
- - IaaS (Infrastructure as a Service): Provides virtualized hardware and network infrastructure.
+ - IaaS (Infrastructure as a Service): Provides virtualized hardware and network infrastructure. (s3, ec2)
- - PaaS (Platform as a Service): Offers tools and frameworks for application development and deployment.
+ - PaaS (Platform as a Service): Offers tools and frameworks for application development and deployment. (docker, firebase)
- - SaaS (Software as a Service): Supplies software applications that can streamline DevOps workflows.
+ - SaaS (Software as a Service): Supplies software applications that can streamline DevOps workflows (salesforce, zoom, word, excel).

 ## 📚 **Study Guide for DevOps (CI/CD), AWS, Jenkins, and Docker, Event Driven Architecture, and AI Enablement Exams**